getzola/zola/docs/content/documentation/getting-started/configuration.md

 # Whether to generate a RSS feed automatically
 generate_rss = false

-# The number of articles to include in the RSS feed
+# The number of articles to include in the RSS feed.
+Will include all items if
+# not set (the default).
-rss_limit = 20
+# rss_limit = 20

 # The taxonomies to be rendered for that site and their configuration
 # Example: